lmalakhova/Read-me-example/README.md

 This project provides automated test example framework for [Amazon](https://www.amazon.com/) to find and order the following items:
 1. Latest Playstation with a most profitable price for your husband.
-2.TV show with a highest review rate for your Mom.
+2. TV show with a highest review rate for your Mom.
-3.Star Wars Lego for your 9 years old kid.
+3. Star Wars Lego for your 9 years old kid.
-4.Montale Wild Pears Parfum (50 milliliters) for your girlfriend.
+4. Montale Wild Pears Parfum (50 milliliters) for your girlfriend.
-5.Red NIKE running shoes (42 EU size) for your boyfriend.
+5. Red NIKE running shoes (42 EU size) for your boyfriend.

 ## 1. Configuration details:
 The project uses **TestNG**  testing framework and **Allure** test report framework to create test execution reports.
 **Gradle** configure project build automation.

 To supply test data in a more flexible way use TestNG DataProvider wrapper - [Test Data Supplier](https://github.com/sskorol/test-data-supplier).

 For browser management and taking screenshots in project was used [WebDriver Supplier](https://github.com/sskorol/webdriver-supplier).

-All scenarios tested on  Firefox 57.0  and Chrome 62.0 browsers in **Docker** containers via **Selenoid**:
+All scenarios tested on  Firefox 57.0  and Chrome 62.0 browsers in **Docker** containers via **Selenoid.**

-###1.1.
+### 1.1.
 Create config/browsers.json configuration file with content:

 ```
 {